How can you help your breech baby turn head down?

 Whether or not the exercises work is not an indication of whether the vaginal breech birth will go smoothly or not.
 In other words, having found these exercises not to work may increase emotional stress about having a breech birth.
 Regardless, do not judge the safety of a breech birth by the fact baby didn’t turn.
 You have other indicators of whether breech birth or breech delivery might be safe for you.
 See some of the articles in Breech Birth for Providers.

 If a term breech mom is considering trying the techniques but worries about doing them alone, how frequently to do them, and how to tell if baby flips, I suggest going carefully and using help to get into the Forward-Leaning Inversion and the Breech Tilt, until feeling secure.
-Do this 3-4 times a day at 37+ weeks.
+Do this inversion 5-7 times a day for 3 days in a row -unless you have high blood pressure or other risk of stroke.
 Add body work such as craniosacral release with myofascial release, chiropractic, Maya Massage; all with practitioners who the community recognizes as those to go to in pregnancy (It’s important that the practitioner not only see pregnant women, but that they see dozens/hundreds of them).
 Walk long and briskly every day.
 You might tell if the breech flips by feeling feet kick where the head had been before.

 We want to let the lower uterine segment (the lower, narrower part of the pear-shaped uterus) expand to make room for baby’s head.
 Do the Forward-Leaning Inversion for 30 seconds first and follow up with the Breech Tilt.
 They achieve different goals, so both are indicated.